MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-tools.md

 >[!NOTE]
->If you have any users with Skype for Business accounts on-premises, you must not assign TeamsOnly mode at the tenant level, unless you explicitly assign some other mode to all users with on-premises Skype for Business accounts.
+>If you have any users with Skype for Business accounts on-premises, you cannot assign TeamsOnly mode at the tenant level.
+You must move these users individually to the cloud using Move-CsUser.

 ## Using notifications in Skype for Business clients